 Similarly, clients and customers do not care about your weekend.
 I am sometimes astonished when I speak with associates in law firms who are upset about working weekends.
 The reason I feel this way is that I am putting myself in the shoes of one of their clients.
 In a large law firm, clients typically have major problems and transactions the attorneys are working on–whether it is “bet the company” litigation, a major bankruptcy filing, or defending an important patent.
 When you are working on matters like this you must remember they are important to the client.
 Clients need attorneys who take their legal matters as seriously as they do.

-Most businesses are similar to the practice of law.
+Most businesses are like the practice of law.
 They have clients and those clients’ needs are ongoing, regardless of whether it is a holiday or not.

 If you have issues with working weekends and holidays on important or time-sensitive matters for clients, I have a question for you: Why are you in a job in which others are dependent upon you?
 The people depending on you need someone who is not afraid to work weekends and holidays.

-While it’s important you work weekends and holidays on pressing and time-sensitive matters for your employer, the opposite is also somewhat true.
+While it’s important, you work weekends and holidays on pressing and time-sensitive matters for your employer; the opposite is also somewhat true.
 Your employers want to know you have their backs covered at all times.
 Your employers pay your salary.
-If your employers think your assignments are important enough to you that you are working on the weekends, they will be grateful.
+If your employers think your assignments are important enough to you you are working on the weekends, they will be grateful.
 Employers also want to know the work you are doing for them is the most important thing on your agenda.

-Also keep in mind there are only a certain number of promotions your employer can give.
-Because of this, your employer will be looking for reasons not to advance you when comparing your contribution to others.
-Notice I used the word not.
+Also, keep in mind there are only a certain number of promotions your employer can give.
+Because of this, your employer will look for reasons not to advance you when comparing your contribution to others.
+Notice I used the word’ not.
 When choosing between two people for advancement, employers generally seek reasons to exclude one candidate from consideration because the number of available spots is so limited.
-In a major New York firm with forty associates in an entering class, for example, it would be exceedingly rare for more than one or two of those first-year associates to ever make partner.
+In a major New York firm with forty associates in an entering class, for example, it would be exceedingly rare for over one or two of those first-year associates to ever make partner.

 You will not always have to work weekends and holidays.
 Those who expect you to work weekends and holidays almost certainly did the same thing before they became your supervisors.
 In fact, they probably were among the hardest-working people in the company.
 Because they did this, they see absolutely nothing wrong with your doing the same.
 In order to rise, you must bond with your superiors.
 You can bond with your superiors by showing them you are sharing the same experiences they had.